jiayihuang1/decision-tree-from-scratch-numpy/README.md

 ## Continuous Decision Tree from Scratch (NumPy)

-Builds a decision tree classifier from scratch using NumPy only, trains/evaluates it with cross-validation, optionally prunes it with nested CV, and visualizes the learned tree with Matplotlib.
+Builds a decision tree classifier from scratch using NumPy only, trains/evaluates it with cross-validation, optionally prunes it with nested CV, and visualises the learned tree with Matplotlib.
 The datasets are simple whitespace-separated text files.

 ## Highlights